sigstore/docs/content/en/docs/about/overview.md

 For verifying an artifact, a sigstore client will verify the signature on the artifact using the public key from the certificate, verify the identity in the certificate matches an expected identity, verify the certificate's signature using Sigstore's root of trust, and verify proof of inclusion in Rekor.

-For more information on the modules that make up Sigstore, see [Toolling](/docs/about/tooling/
+For more information on the modules that make up Sigstore, see [Toolling](/docs/about/tooling/)

 ## How to use Sigstore

-To use Sigstore, you must first install the product.
+To use sigstore, you must first install the product.
 See the [Installation](docs/system_config/installation/)  instructions.
 You can then pick the subject matter you wish to learn about from the menu items on the left.
 For a quick introduction, you can try using one of the links below:

 * To get a quick view of how to use the program see [Quick Start](/docs/signing/quickstart/)
 * To learn how to work with blobs, see [sign a blob](docs/signing/signing_with_blobs/)